zokum-no/ircbots/README.md

 I started using Incubots in 2000-2001 and have been using a fork of this bot since then.
 In 2023 I started digging into the history of the bot and went looking for forks of the bot.
 I found a lot more than I had expected.
-It was a big surprise to me that the well-known Energy Mech bot was from the Vladbot family.
+It was a big surprise to me that the well-known Energy Mech bot was from the VladBot family.

-## Vladbot family tree
+## VladBot family tree
-After some research, this is the known family tree for the Vladbot family of irc bots.
+After some research, this is the known family tree for the VladBot family of irc bots.
 ```
 Bot 0.01                             Early version of Hopbot, same author.